What to keep in mind when coding A/B tests

 /* no_doc_ready */

-Should it happen that you change multiple elements (for example in a Product Detail Page redesign test), you do not need to have all elements in the AUDIENCE, but take a couple of elements so that you are sure that all changes take place.
-This need to be thoroughly tested in Preview to make sure that all you changes happen on every page load/way to load the page.
+Should it happen that you change multiple elements (for example in a Product Detail Page redesign test), you may not need to set all changed elements as Page content rules in the AUDIENCE.
+If all elements that you are using/changing are added to the page at the same time you just need one of them set as a Page content rule.
+If the elements are loaded separately it still might work to just set one element by setting the one that loads last.
+However this need to be thoroughly tested in Preview to make sure that all you changes happen on every page load/way to load the page.

 If “flickering” occurs because AUDIENCE has to wait for too many elements, you can use a mutation observers or intervals in your project code.
 Then you can remove minor control elements in the AUDIENCE and instead set an observer that handles elements that load late.